rmiriyala/CS126FinalProject/DEVELOPMENT.md

 #### (4/27) Added Video Scrubber

-Created video scrubber with the ofDatGUI library's slider tool; set the code up in a way that allows the playback slider to be updated by any change in the video's playback position including the jump-position 'j' and 'k' keys.
+Created video scrubber with the ofxDatGUI library's slider tool; set the code up in a way that allows the playback slider to be updated by any change in the video's playback position including the jump-position 'j' and 'k' keys.
 Also avoids the issue of toggling pause, which used to be the standard mouse-click action.

 #### (4/27) Update GUI for Resized Window and Beginning to Add File System